 Legal career paths

-Confused about the career path to becoming a lawyer?
+Confused about the stages of becoming a lawyer?
 With the simple career timetable below, there's no need to be!
 Just hover over the map to reveal an outline of each stage in the process.

 The foundation of your career and the essential first step - good grades are vital if you want to progress in your legal career.